-- SAPS are constitutionally mandated to investigate crime and they are empowered under section 205 of the Criminal Procedure Act 51 of 1977 ("the CPA") to subpoena evidence from any person.
+- 598. SAPS are constitutionally mandated to investigate crime and they are empowered under section 205 of the Criminal Procedure Act 51 of 1977 ("the CPA") to subpoena evidence from any person.
 As a matter of law SAPS should not require the "go-ahead" of any other state organ as a precursor to embarking on a criminal investigation.
-Thus, a criminal investigation being pursued, without the involvement of the IGI, cannot per se be regarded as unlawful. - Act") certain information, including "crime intelligence" constitutes "intelligence" and is exempt from disclosure.
+Thus, a criminal investigation being pursued, without the involvement of the IGI, cannot per se be regarded as unlawful. - In terms of section 1 of the National Strategic Intelligence Act 39 of 1994 ("the NSI Act") certain information, including "crime intelligence" constitutes "intelligence" and is exempt from disclosure.
 The Minimum Information Security Standard ("MISS") refers to "sensitive information which in the national interest, is held by, is produced in, or is under the control of the State, or which concerns the State and which must by reasons of its sensitive nature, be exempted from disclosure and must enjoy protection against compromise".